Aliases for SFPQ Gene

 GeneCards Summary for SFPQ Gene

-SFPQ (Splicing Factor Proline/Glutamine-Rich) is a Protein Coding gene.
-Diseases associated with SFPQ include renal cell carcinoma and translocation renal cell carcinoma.
-Among its related pathways are Development NOTCH1-mediated pathway for NF-KB activity modulation and mRNA Splicing - Major Pathway.
-GO annotations related to this gene include RNA binding and nucleotide binding.
-An important paralog of this gene is NONO.
+SFPQ (Splicing Factor Proline And Glutamine Rich) is a Protein Coding gene.
+Diseases associated with SFPQ include Renal Cell Carcinoma, Papillary and Adrenal Neuroblastoma.
+Among its related pathways are mRNA Splicing - Major Pathway and Circadian rythm related genes.
+GO annotations related to this gene include nucleic acid binding and nucleotide binding.
+An important paralog of this gene is PSPC1.

 UniProtKB/Swiss-Prot for SFPQ Gene